burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **Function Signature.** The function name and the parameter list with type information are called the signature of a function.

-**Function Prototype (function declaration).** The language statement that describes a function in a form which sufficient for the compiler to be able to compile calls to it.
+**Function Prototype (function declaration).** The language statement that describes a function in a form that is sufficient for the compiler to be able to compile calls to it.

 **Template Type Parameter.** Type placeholder used in class or function template, typically denoted by `T`.
 Example:
 ```cpp